victoriarainc/lgbtCenterofRaleigh/README.md

     * *Assistant Executive Director, LGBT Center of Raleigh*
 * **Jim Manchester**
     * *Web Developer*

+### The Community
+Voices from all over Raleigh helped contribute to this redesign.
+Staff, volunteers, and members of the center were all welcomed to provide feedback and ideas for the website.
+This is an application that affects a large and growing community.
+Their voices mattered most during the planning and development of the LGBT Center of Raleigh's website.

+The Executive Director James Miller, Assistant Executive Director Kelly Taylor, and Web Developer Jim Manchester all led the way for this redesign to be a successful project that benefited both the community and the Center.

 ## The Original Website - Pre Re-Design
 ![Before the Redesign](https://github.com/victoriarainc/lgbtCenterofRaleigh/blob/master/bootstrapPrototype/images/ExistingSiteFullScreenShot.png)